Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 Gixo Quill is better when you need the workspace as well as the draft.
 That means the document does not disappear into chat history after generation.
 It stays in a system built for revision, comments, mentions, review states, assignments, due dates, brand voice, evidence grounding, references, transformations, localization, export, and publishing.

-Why teams move from general assistant to workspace
+Why teams move content production from general assistant to workspace

 The document persists